edgexfoundry/developer-scripts/releases/nightly-build/compose-files/README.md

 - **docker-compose-nexus-ui.yml**
     Stand-alone compose file for running the optional EdgeX UI.
 Runs in `host` network mode and only supports connecting to local Edgex services via 127.0.0.1 IP address.

+### Environment Files

+This folder contains the following environment files:

+- **.env**
+    This file contains the registry and image versions variables referenced in compose files.
+Docker compose implicitly use the ".env" file, if it exists, so you will not see it referenced in the compose files.
+It is referenced in the Makefile so that it can also use these settings.
+- **comon.env**
+    This file contains the common environment overrides used by all Edgex services.
+- **common-security.env**
+    This file contains the common security related environment overrides used many Edgex services.

 ### Makefile

-This folder contains a `Makefile` that provides helper commands for running, stopping and cleaning the various EdgeX configurations.
+This folder contains a `Makefile` that provides commands for running, stopping and cleaning the various EdgeX configurations.

 ```
 Usage: make <target> where target is: